Promote positive changes in difficult behaviors in home and school settings

 Heather Dukes-Murray, PhD, is a Licensed Clinical Psychologist at Daily Behavioral Health.
 She specializes in assessing, diagnosing, and treating autism.
 Dr. Dukes-Murray conducts social skill groups for children and adolescents diagnosed with autism spectrum disorder, social pragmatic communication disorder, attention-deficit/hyperactivity disorder, and anxiety disorders.
 She also has significant experience treating children and adolescents with mood and anxiety disorders, behavior issues, and mental health difficulties associated with trauma exposure.
 Dr. Dukes-Murray provides effective treatment strategies and interventions utilizing evidence-based practices, clinical expertise, and client and parent input.
 In addition to her clinical skills, she excels at presenting complex information in a manner accessible to audiences with a variety of backgrounds and expertise levels.
 Dr. Dukes-Murray earned her Ph.D., in Counseling Psychology from the University of Georgia in 2011.

-Speaker Disclosure:
+Speaker Disclosures:

 Financial: Heather Dukes-Murray has an employment relationship with Daily Behavioral Health.
-She receives a speaking honorarium from PESI, Inc.
+She receives a speaking honorarium from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

-Nonfinancial: Heather Dukes-Murray has no relevant nonfinancial relationship to disclose.
+Non-financial: Heather Dukes-Murray has no relevant non-financial relationship to disclose.

 Target Audience